(con't from Part I)

 Those dreaded C clefs !!

-Reading music in the C clefs is actually fairly easy once we get familiar with them because the symbol for the C clef has 2 semicircles that curve into the middle of the staff and basically "point" toward the line which identifies the note C4 (middle C on the piano).
+Reading music in the C clefs, like reading the treble (G) clef and bass (F) clef, is a matter of familiarity; the symbol for the C clef has 2 semicircles that curve into the middle of the staff and basically "point" toward the line which identifies the note C4 (middle C on the piano).

 Since this is a movable clef, we can place it anywhere we want on the staff, and whatever line it's 2 semicircles point to becomes middle C.

-As long as we know that this clef always points to the line that represents middle C, we then know how to decipher the notes in this clef.
+As long as we know that this clef always points to the line that represents middle C, we then know how to decipher the notes on the staff marked with this clef.

-There are 5 possible positions for the C clef, the most common being with the pointer on the 3rd line, where it's known as the alto clef.
+Since in the Western music system of notation middle C is always marked on a line, there are thus 5 possible positions for the C clef, the most common being with the pointer on the 3rd (center) line, where it's known as the alto clef (photo; orchestral and chamber music parts for viola are commonly written in this clef.

-When the C clef pointer is on the first line, we have the soprano clef; when it's on the second line, it's the mezzo-soprano clef; third line is alto clef, fourth line is tenor clef, and 5th line is baritone clef.
+When the C clef pointer is on the first (bottom) line we have the soprano clef; when it's on the second line, it's the mezzo-soprano clef, and when it's on the 5th (top) line it's the baritone clef.

-If we're looking at SATB Open Score (Older) for example (photo), figuring out the notes on the various lines and spaces when reading these C clefs is not as hard as it sounds; the clef shows us middle C, and we fill in the blanks.
+If we're looking at 4-part (SATB) Open Score (photo), figuring out the notes on the various lines and spaces when reading these C clefs the alto and tenor clefs shows us middle C, and we fill in the blanks.

 For the alto clef, we simply shift the mnemonic "Every Good Boy Does Fine" down a step from its original position on the treble clef and we have the E starting in the space from below the staff; the F in the mnemonic "F-A-C-E" is then shifted down a step to the first line.